 There is similarly little evidence to support the notion that adult sentencing reduces the amount of juvenile crime.
 In fact, there have only been two studies to date that study the relationship between adult sentencing and juvenile crime.
 These found that juvenile offenders who serve adult time aren’t in fact, “scared straight,” but more likely to recommit crimes than their juvenile-serving counterparts.

-In the majority of states, a juvenile must be at least 16 to be eligible for waiver for conventional court.
+In the majority of states, a juvenile must be at least 16 to be eligible for a waiver for conventional court.
 In some cases, children as young as 13 years of age have been tried and convicted as adults.
 The courts look at a variety of factors before making a decision:

 It may seem difficult to understand, but there are certain circumstances in which a juvenile being tried as an adult might encounter some advantages.
 Here’s why:

 Of course, the adult court system also has disadvantages, the main one being harsher sentences and the inherent dangers of the prison system.
 Social stigma is also a concern.
 For further advice, consult with a defense attorney.